Cedric Dover: Life and career

-The Dovers had three children but he separated from his family and travelled to Egypt and finally settled in London in 1934 and worked with V.K.
-Krishna Menon's India League.
+The Dovers had three children but he separated from his family and travelled to Egypt before finally settling in London in 1934, where he worked with V. K. Krishna Menon's India League.
 During World War II he served in the Royal Army Ordnance Corps and after demobilization, he became a visiting lecturer on anthropology at Fisk University, Tennessee between 1946 and 1949.
 His affiliation with communism made it difficult for him to find employment in the US but he was briefly a graduate faculty at the New School for Social Research, New York.
-He moved back to London in 1949 and in this period wrote admiringly of Stalinism, seeing it as a driver for "the movement towards coloured unity" in his book Hell in the Sunshine and this helped earn him a place in George Orwell's list of unsuitable people for writing propaganda against communism.
+He moved back to London in 1949 and in this period wrote admiringly of Stalinism, seeing it as a driver for "the movement towards coloured unity" in his book Hell in the Sunshine.
+This helped earn him a place in George Orwell's list of people who were unsuitable for writing propaganda against communism.
 Orwell described Dover as a “very dishonest, venal person” whose “main emphasis” was “anti-white (especially anti-USA)” and "reliably pro-Russian on all major issues."
 Dover also took a great interest in eugenics but gave up his ideas after he read Julian Huxley's We Europeans (1935) which critiqued race science.
 Dover also became a member of The Men of the Trees, an organization involved in afforestation and founded by Richard St. Barbe Baker in 1924 and edited its journal Trees.
 In 1954 he was chosen as a delegate to visit China.
-He married twice again in later life and died from a heart failure in East Surrey Hospital.
+He married twice again in later life and died from heart failure in East Surrey Hospital in 1961.